If you loved Crying Freeman 1: Portrait of a Killer, try Dragon Ball Z: The World's Strongest

 What they share

-Both films are directed by Daisuke Nishio, and they sit in Animation territory.
+Both films are directed by Daisuke Nishio, and they both carry the neon soaked mood tag, and they sit in Animation territory.
 If that's the register that drew you to Crying Freeman 1: Portrait of a Killer, the second film will land in a comparable space — through a different lens.

 What Dragon Ball Z: The World's Strongest is